wintyo/typed-vue/README.md

 ```

 ### declare interface
-Actually, it is difficult to infer all types, especially props.
-Because props parameters of options are Real Instance, not types.
+Actually, it is difficult to infer all types, especially props because props parameters of options are Real Instance, not types.
 So, I recommend you to declare interface for props and data.
 The example is shown below.